randirose/svg-logo-maker-randi/README.md

 You will need to have `node.js` installed on your computer to run this app.

 Once on your local machine, you will need to install `inquirer v.
 8.2.4` to run the user prompts in the CLI.
-In order to use the testing suites, you will need to install `jest` as a dev dependency, as well.
+In order to use the testing suites and run the unit tests, you will need to install `jest` as a dev dependency, as well.
 See Tests below for more information on testing, and see the package.json to see all dependencies for the app.
 Run `npm install` in your CLI to install all corresponding libraries.

 ## Usage